 - Speech may become slow and monotonous.

 - Swallowing may become troublesome and saliva may pool in the mouth.

 - Tiredness and aches and pains.

 Various other symptoms develop in some cases, mainly as the condition becomes worse.
 Symptoms include:

 - Hallucinations - seeing, hearing or smelling things that are not real.

 - Dizziness on standing (due to a sudden fall in blood pressure).

 - Problems with controlling impulses.
 For example, compulsive eating, shopping or gambling.
 (This could be linked to some types of medication - see 'Which medicines are used to treat Parkinson's disease?' section, below.)

 Also, for reasons that are unclear, people with PD have an increased risk of developing melanoma skin cancer.
 So, if you have PD, you should ensure that you use sun cream, stay out of the sun in the hottest part of the day, wear a sunhat and protect your skin from the sun where possible.
-See separate leaflets called Skin Cancer - Melanoma and Sun and Health for more details.
+See the separate leaflets called Melanoma Skin Cancer and Sun and Sunburn for more details.

 PD is sometimes confused with other conditions.
 Some conditions can give 'Parkinsonism' features - that is, symptoms similar to PD but caused by other conditions.
 For example, some medicines used to treat other conditions can cause side-effects which resemble symptoms of PD.
 Some rare brain disorders can also cause similar symptoms.